 What if when the kids sneak upstairs to open their stockings Christmas morning they find a magical thank you note from Santa and the reindeer on the window?
 Can you just imagine their reaction?
 That’s the idea behind this super quick Christmas Cricut project that you can make with just a single roll of Cricut’s frosted window cling.
 For this much magic, it’s the best investment you’ll make this Christmas.
-In the tutorial below, I’ll give you the step-by-step instructions so you can make this with your Cricut tonight– after the kids are in bed, of course!
+In the tutorial below, I’ll give you step-by-step instructions so you can make this with your Cricut– after the kids are in bed, of course!

 Tips for Finding Cricut’s Window Cling

 This project uses Cricut’s Window Cling which I found at JoAnn Fabrics.
 Not every craft store carries it, so if you’d like it in time for Christmas morning, I would look at my local stores online to see if they have it.
 I live in the suburb of a major metro area so when I looked at Amazon they can get it to me overnight.
 So check your options, but locating the cling in time for Christmas Eve may be the only hard part of this project.

 Free Christmas SVG Files

 There are TWO SVG file freebies for this post that you can get from my Free Library if you subscribe to my newsletter.
 Unsubscribe at any time and keep the password to all the free files.

 Need the password?
 Just sign up for my email list, and you’ll get the password emailed directly to you!

 Merry Maker-mas Day 4 + About This Design

 This design was originally created in Procreate!
 A drawing app for the iPad that I LOVE to share about.
 I have a beginner’s tutorial for Procreate here and more about Procreate below.